Narita International Airport 成田国際空港

-The most common way to access Narita is by catching the direct JR Narita Express (NEX), which make stops at a number of major stations including Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Tokyo.
+The most common way to access Narita is by catching Japan Railway's Narita Express (NEX), which make stops at a number of major stations including Shinagawa, Shibuya, Shinjuku, Ikebukuro, and Tokyo.
 A one-way trip takes around an hour.

 There are also a number of alternatives including privately run limousine bus services that typically depart from Tokyo Station or larger hotels.

 The shops at NRT offer goods for travelers as well as snacks, souvenirs, and other fun stuff.
 There are electronics stores, bookstores, Japanese craft stores, anime- and manga-themed shops, and convenience stores.